nugmanoff/sugar/README.md

 ## Help, feedback or suggestions?

-Feel free to contact me on [Telegram](https://t.me/nugmanoff) for discussions, news & announcements about Indexify & other projects.
+Feel free to contact me on [Telegram](https://t.me/nugmanoff) for discussions, news & announcements about Sugar & other projects.